varunmaitreya/Tutorials/DevGuide/EScript/Traits.md

 ## Trait example
 Imagine we already have a trait called `TestTrait` with a method called `print`.
 Then we could add this trait to any EScript object by simply doing this:
 ```
-Std.Traits.addTrait(someObject, TestTrait);
+Traits.addTrait(someObject, TestTrait);
 someObject.print(); // call to the print function of the TestTrait
 ```
-Furthermore it is possible to check if a given object has a specific trait: `Std.Traits.queryTrait(someObject, TestTrait)`
+Furthermore it is possible to check if a given object has a specific trait: `Traits.queryTrait(someObject, TestTrait)`

 ## Trait definition
 Each trait is an instance of the `Std.Trait` class.
-In most cases it is desirable to use the `Std.GenericTrait` class instead of its base class, because the `GenericTrait` allows you to actually add new attributes, including proeprties like `@(private)`, to an object.
+In most cases it is desirable to use the `Traits.GenericTrait` class instead of its base class, because the `GenericTrait` allows you to actually add new attributes, including properties like `@(private)`, to an object.

 First of all you have to create a new instance:
 ```
-var TestTrait = new Std.GenericTrait;
+var TestTrait = new Traits.GenericTrait;
 ```
 then you can add new attributes:
 ```